dmo34/Final-Project-ChatterBox-Multiplayer-Chat-Room-Built-in-Java/README.md

 3. Global and Local Chats - Allow messages to either be global (every member can see them) or DM (only the intended recipient and sender can see them).
        [1/2 DONE] - Global messages by default, DM feature will be added next.

 5. Persistent Chats - Chats should be stored on the server and able to be reloaded if server shuts down or client reconnects.
+[DONE] Chats and conn/disconn info are stored in a txt file on server, client sees reloaded chat history when they join/reconnect.